solvip/frequency/README.md

 Example
 =======
-An example program can be found at https://github.com/solvip/frequency-english
+An example program using this library can be found at https://github.com/solvip/frequency-english

 Usage
 =====